-Once the map is positioned and scaled, double-clicking the map will display the Region Boundary tool and a blue square will appear on the map as shown in the image below:
+- Double-click on the map to display the Region Boundary tool.
+A blue square will appear on the map as shown in the image below:

-Clicking on the solid white circles and dragging moves the point to a different area of the map.
-In the example below, the top right corner of the square is dragged south and east.
+- A solid white dot will appear at each corner of the region - these solid dots allow you to adjust the boundary of the region.
+Click on the solid dots and drag to move the dot to a different area of the map.
+In the diagram below, the top right corner of the square is dragged south and east.

-In the diagram below, a faded circle between the top lines of the shape, is dragged out to make a pentagonal shape.
+In the diagram below, the faded dot between the top lines of the shape (from the diagram above), is dragged up to make a pentagonal shape.

-To undo the last region change click on the back arrow which appears next to the circle you have just moved. (only 1 undo can be done at a time)
+- To undo the last region change click on the back arrow which appears next to the dot you have just moved.